When kidneys fail, they can no longer remove these toxins. “Acute” kidney failure means that the problem developed relatively quickly.

 Fluid retention may occur if urine production is less than IV fluid input.
 This may manifest itself as increased body weight, belly bloating, swollen legs, or shortness of breath if fluid builds up in the lungs.

 Not all animals with acute kidney failure will respond to IV fluids.
-Advanced renal therapies (peritoneal dialysis or hemodialysis) may be necessary.
+Advanced therapies such as peritoneal dialysis or hemodialysis may be necessary.
 Signs that indicate these therapies should be considered include a dangerously high potassium level, fluid in the lungs or lack of improvement in laboratory results while one receives IV fluids.
 Peritoneal dialysis involves placing a tube directly into the belly cavity then pushing fluid into the belly, which is later drained out.
 This flushes out many toxins the kidneys are failing to remove.
-Initially, this procedure requiresa doctor or nurse 24 hours a day to keep flushing the fluid in and out.
+Initially, this procedure requires a doctor or nurse 24 hours a day to keep flushing the fluid in and out.
 Unfortunately, even in the best of circumstances, complications such as infection around the tube and clogging of the tube are frequent after only a few days.

 Hemodialysis involves putting a large IV catheter in a vein and using the catheter to remove a quantity of blood, which is then sent through a machine that cleans the blood.
 Hemodialysis is effective, but only a handful of veterinary hospitals are equipped to do hemodialysis.
-Both peritoneal dialysis and hemodialysis are generally very expensive.
+Both peritoneal dialysis and hemodialysis are very expensive treatment options.